JaySpock/capstone_synchronousIllumination/README.md

-# capstone_synchronousIllumination
+# Sequential RGB Illumination
-Code for MATLAB/FPGA implementation of synchronous LED illumination of a monochrome camera
+Code for MATLAB/FPGA implementation of a system which recreates color images using synchronous RGB LED illumination and a monochrome camera.